pichsenmeister/barrel-js/README.md

 })
 ```

-Alternatively you can use any valid [JSONPath Plus](https://github.com/s3u/JSONPath) selector to filter incoming requests.
+Alternatively you can use any valid [JSONPath Plus](https://github.com/s3u/JSONPath) selector as a pattern.

 ```javascript
 barrel.on('$..city', async ({ values, ack }) => {